tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 Hence, as 'N', 'K', and 'M' parameters increase, this approach suffers from scalability challenges in both the control and data planes.

-Global Identifier Based Slice Selector:
+Global Identifier Based Selector:

-> A slice policy MAY include a Global Identifier Slice Selector (GISS) field as defined in {{!I-D.kompella-mpls-mspl4fa}} that is carried in each packet in order to associate it to a specific slice aggregate, independent of the forwarding address or MPLS forwarding label that is bound to the destination.
-Routers within the slice policy domain can use the forwarding address (or MPLS forwarding label) to determine the forwarding next-hop(s), and use the GISS field in the packet to infer the specific forwarding treatment that needs to be applied on the packet.
+> A NRP Policy MAY include a Global Identifier SAS (GISS) field as defined in {{!I-D.kompella-mpls-mspl4fa}} that is carried in each packet in order to associate it to the NRP supporting a Slice-Flow Aggregate, independent of the forwarding address or MPLS forwarding label that is bound to the destination.
+Routers within the NRP domain can use the forwarding address (or MPLS forwarding label) to determine the forwarding next-hop(s), and use the GISS field in the packet to infer the specific forwarding treatment that needs to be applied on the packet.